-Certain tests are necessary before a lumbar puncture to reduce the risks associated with it.
+Certain tests are necessary before a lumbar puncture to reduce risks.
 These include:

-- A CT Brain or MRI to exclude a brain tumor and to ensure there is no obstruction to CSF flow.
+- A brain CT or MRI to help rule out a brain tumor and ensure there is no obstruction to CSF flow.

 - Blood studies to ensure you don't have a bleeding disorder